 ADVERTISEMENT

 On the 10th, AMD held a product launch event where it announced that its latest AI chip, Instinct MI325X, will begin mass production by the end of the year.
 CEO Lisa Su mentioned that AMD currently has no plans to change suppliers for its advanced manufacturing processes and will continue its collaboration with TSMC.
+However, she hopes to diversify production locations, including leveraging TSMC's facility in Arizona.

 ADVERTISEMENT